All my friends are excited about learning to drive, but I don’t have any interest at all! Is there something wrong with me?

 Is it okay for me to drive my friends around?

 Check out your state laws.
 Many states don’t allow you to drive other teens or kids (except your family members) for at least 6 or 12 months after you get your license.
-Even if your state allows it, it is best to wait 6 months because talking to your friends can take your attention away from the road (especially if they’re making a lot of noise).
+Even if your state allows it, it is best to wait a full 6 months because talking to your friends can take your attention away from the road (especially if they’re making a lot of noise).
 Teens with attention difficulties such as ADD and ADHD should make special efforts to avoid distractions.
 Having an adult passenger in the car can lessen your chance of getting into a car crash.

 I’m finally ‘legal’ to drive my friends around.
 Sometimes they act loud and crazy in the car and it is distracting.
 How can I tell them to act calmer in my car?

 Congratulations for making it to this driving milestone!
-It does come with responsibility though, and you have every right as the driver to be in charge of what happens when you are driving other people in your car.
+It does come with responsibility though, and you have every right as the driver to be in charge of what happens when you are driving with other people in your car.
 Don’t be shy about asking anyone in the car to settle down, turn down the music, or behave appropriately when you are driving.
 If you feel things are getting out-of-hand and you are becoming distracted, pull over in a safe area and talk with them.
 Explain to your friends that you simply can’t drive like this and that you won’t continue until they all promise to settle down.
 In the future, carefully consider whom you allow in your car.

 Is it OK to ask my friends to chip in for gas?